On a the contradictions of a [slave-owning] nation conceived in liberty

 What to do with slaves and their owners was a complex problem that vexed some of the very best minds of the 18th and 19th centuries.

-Reconstruction under Johnson was an abysmal failure.
+Reconstruction under Andrew Johnson was an abysmal failure.
 But the question lingers: in the absence of Lincoln and the "better angels" his nature, what leader implementing what policy would have bound the nation's wounds in ways that healed instead of continued the division?

 Today, rather than silence the discussion of racism in American history, we should be discussing the issues racism has created in our society and celebrating the heroes who have moved us closer to our founding ideal that "all are created equal."